yadSelvakumar/yadSelvakumar.github.io/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include macroeconomics, time-series econometrics and finance
+bio: My research interests include macroeconomics, monetary economics and time-series econometrics

 # Interests to show in About widget
 # interests: